 What would it be like to live in a place where your social status wasn’t based on your dollar worth?
 Is that even possible in our thing-obsessed society?
 Well, after more than a year in Fairfield, Iowa, I’ve gotten some perspective on the matter.

 In the larger cities I’d lived in, the wealthy tended to shun people outside of their class, and often for good reason, I discovered when I had worked for a spell alongside Hollywood celebrities.
 Most everyone wanted something from them.
-They were seen as a ticket — a source of funding.
+They were seen as a ticket — funding.
 No wonder they kept their circles pulled in tight.
 Contrast that to Fairfield, where once, at a local dance, I put out the word I liked baseball and up came a friendly oil magnate overjoyed to set up a catch.

-Here, class lines are drawn differently.
-A have may be a person who possesses precious little materially yet still be held in high regard.
-Witness all the musicians, school teachers, house painters, wisdom seekers, and anti-strivers in Fairfield with full calendars.
+In Fairfield, class lines are drawn differently.
+A have may be a person who possesses precious little materially yet still may be held in high regard.
+Witness all the musicians, school teachers, house painters, and anti-strivers in Fairfield with full calendars.
 At the potluck parties that pepper the summer months, haves and have-nots look and act just about the same.
 These atypicals can especially surprise you when it comes to transacting commerce.
 Last year, a newlywed couple invited the whole town to a $25-a-plate fundraiser dinner to raise money toward buying their first house.
 Their folk-rock band put on a knockout show, supercharged by real love and community, and they netted half the down payment.

 Here, many of the wealthy are the wealthy-aware — folks whose philosophy often runs deeper than scheming ways to acquire more of the green bills.
 They are entrepreneurs, creatives, seekers and businesspeople; and even, yes, the born rich, many of whom don’t seem to be enmeshed in their own greatness.
 This being planet Earth, no city or town can ever be a utopia.
 But Fairfield does boast Utopia Park, a feisty mobile home development.

 In a town too small to offer much in the way of material distraction, one must look elsewhere for stimulation.
 In doing so you find it really is the little things that count.
-In this town, one can barely find a place to buy a pair of jeans, much less big-city brands to separate you from the pack.
+Around here, one can barely find a place to buy a pair of jeans, much less big-city brands to separate you from the pack.
 Nor, unlike most places I’ve been, is there much desire for that.
 Iowa seems classless, democratic, a reality apart, where the gulf between haves and have-nots is more like an aisle.

 Sometimes the blending of peoples here is palpable, like the other night when I drove through a snowstorm to get to the Orpheum, Fairfield’s movie theater.